100 Notable alumni of

 -

 Chandra Shekhar, also known as Jananayak, was an Indian politician and the prime minister of India, between 10 November 1990 and 21 June 1991.
 He headed a minority government of a breakaway faction of the Janata Dal with outside support from the Indian National Congress.
-He was the first Indian Prime Minister who had never held any prior government office.
+He was the second Indian Prime Minister who had never held any prior government office.

 -